trdroid/Django-Sample-Apps/documentsite/README.md

 NOTE:  When the virtual environment is active, python in the command line refers to the version of python used when creating the virtual environment.

+The version of python when the virtual environment is active is 3.4.3 as it was created with that version.

+> (vir_env) droid@droidserver:~/onGit/Django/documentsite$ python --version

+    Python 3.4.3

+Whereas, the version of python on the system is 2.7.6

+> droid@droidserver:~$ python --version

+    Python 2.7.6

 ### Start Development Server